These crispy, cheesy DIY bagel bites are a great lunch, after school snack, or game day appetizer and the recipe could

-There's nothing wrong with frozen Bagel Bites, of course.
+There's nothing wrong with store bought frozen Bagel Bites, of course.
 We don't hate on convenience foods around here.
 If those work for you great!
 I would never discourage you from enjoying them.

-But, if you're interested in making your own DIY bagel bites from scratch, whether it's because you want to pick your own toppings, make them fancier as appetizers, make them in bulk for less cost, or you just don't like the store bought ones, this is the recipe for you.
+But, if you're interested in making your own homemade bite-sized bagel pizzas from scratch, whether it's because you want to pick your own toppings, make them fancier as appetizers, make them in bulk for less cost, or you just don't like the store bought ones, this is the homestyle miniature pizza snacks recipe for you.

 Personally, as much as I loved the frozen Bagel Bites in college, these days I find them a little too sweet and too gummy in texture.

-My DIY version is designed to stay crisp and toasty all the way from the browned and bubbly cheese topping to the bottom of the bagel crust.
+My version of this mini bagel snacks recipe is designed to stay crisp and toasty all the way from the browned and bubbly cheese topping to the bottom of the bagel crust.

 You can bake them right away in about 6 minutes, or, I've included instructions for how to parbake them to freeze and bake later.

 Oh, I almost forgot the best part!
-When you make homemade mini pizza bagels, you can choose your own toppings!
+When you follow my mini pizza bagel recipe, you can choose your own toppings!
 I've included a bunch of suggestions in the post below, but I'm excited to see what you come up with.

 Here are the ingredients that you'll need to make bagel bites from scratch!
 See recipe card for quantities.

 - Mini Bagels - I use my homemade mini bagels when I make these bagel bites, and I recommend you do the same.
 While you can* use store bought mini bagels, they're not quite as small as Bagel Bites and are much softer and sweeter in flavor which can be a bit weird.

 - Pizza Sauce - I recommend using my 5-minute no-cook pizza sauce, but your favorite store bought pizza sauce is just fine!
 You need about a teaspoon or two of pizza sauce for every mini bagel half.